joakimk/toniq/README.md

 Toniq
 =======

-Simple, reliable and fast background job library for [Elixir](http://elixir-lang.org/).
+Simple and reliable background job library for [Elixir](http://elixir-lang.org/).

 Just like [Phoenix](http://www.phoenixframework.org/), this library does not make you choose between productivity and speed.